hafizk9990/chat-app/README.md

 Please do remember that it is just a concept application which mimics the chatting experience but does not allow people to chat with each other in any way.
 All chat messages are cached in the PHP SESSION super-global associative array.
 So, reloading the window or even force-flushing the in-browser cache will not remove your messages

-To use the application, go here: http://www.uzair-reviews.com/Chat-App
+To use the application, go here: http://www.uzair-afzal.com/chat-app.
+If this does not work for you, go here: http://www.uzairafzal.com/chat-app